aud/dexcom-share-api/README.md

 the Dexcom private API.
 This API is most commonly used for extracting realtime glucose data, as the official Dexcom API does not provide a realtime API.

-Caution: In beta, use at your own risk.
-This is unsupported by Dexcom and may break in the future.
+Caution: This is unsupported by Dexcom and may break in the future.
 If this is missing support for an API that you use, please open an issue or PR and I'll try to add support ASAP.